MattKevan/uxlift/_topic-categories/information-architecture.md

 ---
 title: Information architecture
-intro: The practice of structuring and organising things in a meaningful way.
+description: The practice of structuring and organising things in a meaningful way.
 layout: listing
 ---